 Visiting the campus is a great way to learn about the school and to get a sense of the community.
 During the fall season, open houses specific to each division (Lower, Middle, and Upper School) are offered.
 Open houses are the best way to see the campus and offer an opportunity to hear from the head of school, director of admission, division director, faculty, current parents, and students.
-Reservations are required to attend and can be made now through the admission portal.
+Reservations are required to attend and can be made through the online inquiry.

 Open houses are an optional step in applying to Poly, please reserve a spot online if you are interested in touring the campus.
-Online open house reservations will begin in September 2016 for admission in the 2017-18 school year.
 Lower School open houses are for adults only; Middle and Upper School open houses are offered for adults and applicants.
 Applications may be submitted prior to attending an open house.

 Applicants to grades 6 through 12 are required to take the ISEE.
 Visit www.erblearn.org for more information and to register for the exam.
 While Poly requires the ISEE, the results are only one factor considered during the admission process.
 Poly encourages students to take the exam only once during the application season.
 Should we receive more than one score report for an individual, only the first set of results will be considered.

-Supplemental Forms will be available on the admission portal, when the online application is available beginning October 2016.
-These forms include the Applicant Information Sheet (grades 6-12), Teacher Recommendation Form(s), Transcript Release Form and optional Parent Statement.
+Supplemental Forms will be available on the admission portal, when the online application is available beginning October 2017.
+These forms include the Applicant Information Sheets (grades 6-12), Teacher Recommendation Form(s), Transcript Release Form, and optional Parent Statement.

 Unfortunately, Poly has more qualified applicants than open spots in each class.
 The waiting list consists of a small group of students for each grade who would be appropriate for Poly but cannot be initially accepted.
 The waiting list for each grade is unranked; should a space become available, all applicants for the space to be filled will be considered.
 Due to our city-imposed enrollment cap, spaces vacated in one grade may be filled at a different level or within a different division.
 The waiting list remains active until the first day of the school year, as vacancies can develop unexpectedly.
 Students are not admitted during the school year.
 The Admission Office makes every effort to contact families on the waiting list who are eligible for consideration should changes occur.